• Books

 There is an uncompromising relationship between reliability and quality.
 Reliability is to quality what a key is to a locked door: indispensable.
 When an investment bank makes mistakes regularly, when it doesn’t keep its promises, clients lose confidence in the bank’s ability to do what it promises dependably, timely, and accurately.
 A lack of reliability means ‘game over’.

 Clients frequently habituate (get used to) certain levels of service such that they are unaware of their true expectations regarding the service of the bank.
-Clients are more likely to habituate when the bank’s product/service delivery is highly reliable.
-It’s a tricky psychological process because violations of habituated expectations can provoke dramatic client reactions.
-For an investment bank, it is (very) important to identify the habituated expectations of clients of whom they may be unaware.
+They are more likely to habituate when the bank’s product/service delivery is highly reliable.
+It’s a tricky psychological process because violations of ‘habituated expectations’ can provoke dramatic client reactions.
+For an investment bank, it is important to identify the habituated expectations of clients of whom they may be unaware.
 In-depth client research delivers the answers.

 Reliability seems like a straightforward concept: you are either reliable or not.
 However, in practice, it becomes more complex because [1] reliability can mean different things to different people.
 It hinges on client perception — on their reflection of the specific experience (the performance).
 That said, [2] ‘habituation’, [3] ‘predictability’, and [4] ‘threshold quality levels’ turn reliability into an even more elusive and complex business issue.